danielabar/meblog/src/markdown/debug-github-action.md

 A few weeks ago I was setting up CI (continuous integration) for a Rails project that uses Sidekiq, Redis, and Postgres.
 Pretty straightforward, just needed to run a build, install and configure the services (Postgres and Redis), initialize the database, then run linting and tests.

-Prior to the general release of Github Actions, I would have reached for Travis CI or Circle CI to set this up, which involves giving one of these 3rd party service access to your Github repo.
+Prior to the general release of Github Actions, I would have reached for Travis CI or Circle CI to set this up, which involves giving a 3rd party service access to your Github repo.
 But ever since [Github Actions](https://github.com/features/actions) has been available, its no longer necessary to integrate a 3rd party solution.
-Github Actions support running any workflow on any event such as push to a branch, merge a PR etc. The configuration is done via a yaml file in a specific directory in your project.
+Github Actions support running any workflow on any event such as push to a branch, merge a PR etc. The configuration is done via a yaml file in the `.github/workflows` directory in your project.
 No need to install anything, as soon as you push a branch with a workflow yaml in the directory Github looks for, it will start running the jobs and steps specified in the file.
 By default, the action will run on Github hosted machines but it's also possible to configure a self-hosted runner.
+For this post, we will be using the Github action runner.

-For this post, will be using the Github action runner.
-As great as it is, sometimes something will go wrong with the workflow, and the console output from the runner will not be sufficient to figure out what the issue is.
+As great as Github Actions are, sometimes something will go wrong with the workflow, and the console output from the runner will not be sufficient to figure out what the issue is.
 This post will walk you through a debugging technique you can use to troubleshoot your workflow.

 ## First Attempt

-The `ci.yml` file shown below was my first attempt.
+The `ci.yml` file shown below was my first attempt at getting a build going for my Rails project.
 This file specifies the services that are needed (Postgres and Redis) which are defined in the same syntax as a docker-compose file.
 The next section specifies all the steps that should be run in sequence.
-These include checking out the project, setting up for Ruby 2.7 and Node 12, installing the project dependencies with `bundle install` and `yarn install`, then initializing the database with `rake db:reset`, and finally running the linter (rubocop) and RSpec tests.
+These include checking out the project, setting up the necessary Ruby and Node versions, installing the project dependencies with `bundle install` and `yarn install`, then initializing the database with `rake db:reset`, and finally running the linter (rubocop) and RSpec tests.

 ```yml
 # .github/workflows/ci.yml